dyerrington/ai-hands_on_with_dask_and_pandas/environment.md

 ![](https://snipboard.io/ZF7u2N.jpg)

 > Because of the class size, we will offer minimal support for this feature.
-I highly recommend that if you are having issues with this feature to kindly start a thread and solicitic help from each other on Slack while we are live within our session.  **Remember, it's a nice to have.
+I highly recommend that if you are having issues with this feature kindly start a thread and solicitic help from each other on Slack while we are live within our session.  **Remember, it's a nice to have.
 You can always view the exact same thing in a new browser tab rather than in your Jupyterlab instance.**

 ## 6. Jupyter Lab